-- Preauthorization is required. - There must be a physician recommended treatment plan. - Treatment must be provided at the Johns Hopkins or Shady Grove Fertility Centers.
-This requirement is waived for IVF services if the Fertility Centers do not have the necessary facilities to provide IVF services for the patient in question.
+- There must be a physician recommended treatment plan. - Treatment must be provided at the Johns Hopkins or Shady Grove Fertility Centers, the Florida Fertility Institute or The Reproductive Medicine Group.
+This requirement is waived for IVF services if these four named providers do not have the necessary facilities to provide IVF services for the patient in question.
 In that event, treatment must be provided at an EHP/Cigna PPO Network provider approved by EHP Utilization Management.
-Otherwise, treatment received anywhere other than at the Johns Hopkins or Shady Grove Fertility Centers is not covered, even if the provider is in-Network. - The order of infertility treatment options must have followed a logical succession of medically appropriate and cost-effective care. - You must first pay a separate \$1,000 lifetime deductible for infertility treatment.
-After the deductible, charges are covered at 90% and you pay the remaining 10%. - There is a \$30,000 lifetime maximum benefit for all non-prescription drug infertility treatment expenses, including lab work and X-rays.
+Otherwise, treatment received anywhere other than at these four named providers is not covered, even if the provider is in-Network. - The order of infertility treatment options must have followed a logical succession of medically appropriate and cost-effective care. - In addition to the annual deductible, you must first pay a separate \$1,000 lifetime deductible for infertility treatment.
+After the deductibles, charges are covered at 90% and you pay the remaining 10%. - There is a \$30,000 lifetime maximum benefit for all non-prescription drug infertility treatment expenses, including lab work and X-rays.
 There is a separate \$30,000 lifetime maximum benefit for all prescription drug infertility treatment expenses.
 These dollar maximums apply per employee, not per spouse. - Expenses incurred for infertility treatment that were covered under the combined \$30,000 lifetime maximum that was in effect before January 1, 2020, are applied against the new separate \$30,000 lifetime maximums in effect after that date. - There is a maximum of three IVF attempts (any implantation of oocyte), and a separate maximum of six attempts per live birth for artificial insemination and intrauterine insemination.
 These attempt maximums apply per birth mother's lifetime.
 However, if a female employee with individual coverage subsequently becomes covered under the coverage of another employee (husband and wife or family), any attempts during the employee's individual coverage do not count against the attempt limits under the subsequent coverage of the other employee. - All expenses connected with obtaining donor sperm or donor eggs are not covered. - Expenses for acquisition, freezing, storing or thawing of sperm, eggs or embryos, whether or not from a donor, are not covered, except as provided below.
-Coverage is provided for implantation only. - Freezing (cryopreservation) of sperm, eggs or embryos is covered, but only when medically necessary to provide otherwise covered infertility treatment. - Infertility must not be related to a previous sterilization by you or your spouse.
+Coverage is provided for implantation only. - Freezing (cryopreservation) of sperm, eggs or embryos is covered, but only when medically necessary to provide otherwise covered infertility treatment.
+Prior authorization is required for cryopreservation and related services.

-No coverage is provided for surrogate motherhood or gestational carrier purposes.
+- Infertility must not be related to a previous sterilization by you or your spouse. - No coverage is provided for surrogate motherhood or gestational carrier purposes.
 This exclusion does not apply to charges for treatment of the newborn child if the child is a covered eligible dependent of the member.